You Earned a Ticket!

 The state funding model (LCFF) doesn't include special education.

-Money is allocated to school districts based on the total number of children attending, regardless of students' disability status.
-This policy creates a bittersweet problem for schools that do a great job of educating students with disabilities.
+Additionally, the policy creates a bittersweet problem for schools that do a great job of educating students with disabilities.
 If their success becomes well known, eventually they will attract more families that want a great program for their kids.
-A district can become a victim of its own success.
+Money does not follow the student.
+A school can become a victim of its own success.

 Quiz